jasonamark/jasonamark/README.md

 <img src="https://github.com/jasonamark/jasonamark/blob/main/matrix-introduction.gif" width="100%" />

 In this simulation, I'm an architect that renders the canvas of the digital world.
-By transforming data into captivating visuals, I employ event handlers, animations, and transitions to breathe life into the world.
+By transforming data into captivating visuals, I employ event handlers, animations, and transitions that breathe life.

 #### Development Tools